Graduate Thesis Submission Guidelines

 All graduate programs that require or allow students the option of completing a thesis will include the following paragraph in their graduate bulletin, modified as appropriate to the program requirements (optional entries are in square brackets, except all Ph.D.-granting programs must include the final bracketed statement regarding ProQuest).

 [Statement here about a thesis being required or being an option for the program.]
 Guidelines for the preparation of theses are available from [name of school or department].
 At least XX month(s) prior to the date the degree is to be conferred, the candidate must submit a signed Graduate Student Thesis Publication Agreement and a PDF of their thesis [as well as XX printed copies of the final version of the thesis , including original approval pages], to [name of school or department].
 The thesis will be made available, subject to an embargo, on the Internet by the University Library.
 [Candidates for the Ph.D. will also have their thesis forwarded to ProQuest Information and Learning and published in Dissertation Abstracts International.
-There is an additional charge for this service; see the Thesis Submission Price List.
+There is an additional charge for this service, which ProQuest will collect.
 At their option, Ph.D. candidates may have ProQuest register their copyright for the thesis with the Library of Congress Copyright Office.
-There is an additional fee for this service; see the Thesis Submission Price List.]
+There is an additional fee for this service, which ProQuest will collect.]

 Steps for Submitting a Graduate Thesis